Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Methodology

-In proteins and polypeptides, $\alpha$-helices are well-known structures characterized by specific structural parameters.
-Each amino acid residue in an $\alpha$-helix corresponds to a turn of $\phi_E = 100^\circ$ and a translation of $L_E \approx 1.5$~\AA~along the helical axis.
-This structure is stabilized by hydrogen bonds between the N-H group of each amino acid and the C=O group of the amino acid four residues earlier.
+In proteins and polypeptides, the $\alpha$-helix is a well-known secondary structure, where the polypeptide backbone forms a helix stabilized by hydrogen bonds between the carbonyl group of one amino acid and the amide hydrogen of another one that is four residues away~\cite{Kohtani2004,Hoffmann2016}.
+This results in a structure in which each amino acid residue corresponds to a turn of $\phi_E = \ang{100}$ and a translation of $L_E \approx \SI{1.49}\angstrom$~along the helical axis.
+Hence, 3.6 amino acids form a full turn with a pitch of approximately \SI{5.4}\angstrom~\cite{ONeil1990}.
+In an $\alpha$-helix structure the functional groups of the individual amino acids face outward and therefore dominate the interaction with the environment.

-To model this helical structure, we consider a repeat unit of 18 alanine units over five turns, with a total length along the helix direction of $L \approx 15$~\AA~(Figure \ref{fig:PA_symm}).
-This unit cell exhibits redundancy, as a simultaneous rotation by $\phi_E$ and translation by $L_E$ maps the molecular structure onto itself.
+To model this helical structure, we consider a unit cell of 18 alanine residues over five turns, with a total length along the helix direction of $L \approx \SI{26.8}\angstrom$~(Figure~\ref{fig:PA}).
+That way, the unit cell exhibits redundancy, as a simultaneous rotation by $\phi_E$ and translation by $L_E$ maps the molecular structure onto itself.